reustonium/uptime-sentry/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code compilation
 - [ ] All tests passing
 - [ ] Extended the documentation, if applicable
-- [ ] Added myself to the CONTRIBUTORS file
+- [ ] I want to be added to the CONTRIBUTORS file

 ### Description